-Now obviously you can also "read" that instruction in the sense that you can read the number, but it doesn't mean much unless you have a table to look up or, your brain is capable of functioning like a computer.
 Although easier to read than binary, assembly language is a difficult language.
 The problem with assembly language is that it requires a high level of technical knowledge, and it's slow to write.
 Typically, one machine instruction is represented as one line of assembly code.
-Mnemonic codes are used in place of machine codes, e.g. using LDA 5 in place of 000000000000101.
+Mnemonic codes are used in place of machine codes, e.g. using LDA 5 in place of 0000000000000101.
 Symbolic addresses are frequently used instead of actual machine addresses e.g. using LDA N where N stands for the address which can be assigned a numerical value at a more convenient time.
-This is only scratching the surface of assembly language.
-You can do a lot more than write mnemonics instead of numbers for instructions.
 A line of an assembly language program can be divided into the following sections:

-1. COMMENTS
+1. Comments

-As you have probably already guessed, a comment is a few words which don't affect the actual program but is there to remind you, or tell other people that may look at your program, exactly what you are doing in this section of the program.
+A comment is a few words which does not affect the actual program but is there to remind the programmer or tell other people that may look at the program, exactly what is being done in that section of the program.

-2. OPERANDS
+2. Operands